[keepstore] S3 driver should handle sub-second precision in timestamps

 Aside: the rationale for truncating the index timestamps (rather than truncating before comparing in the trash worker) is to avoid a situation where keep-balance sees multiple copies with differing timestamps (say, 1234567.123 and 1234567.456) and concludes it's safe to trash one of them, but then keepstore only checks the 1234567 part, and trashes both copies.

-#7 Updated by Ward Vandewege about 1 year ago
+#7 Updated by Ward Vandewege over 1 year ago

 - File keepstore_2.0.4.dev20200917174905-1_amd64.deb keepstore_2.0.4.dev20200917174905-1_amd64.deb added